Brewing Beer and Sustainability: How Sustainable Can It Really Be?

 The Footprint of Beer

-During the brewing process itself, malting, mashing, boiling, cooling, and cleaning, water use averages between four and six liters per beer.
+During the brewing process itself, malting, mashing, boiling, cooling, and cleaning, water use averages between four and six liters per liter of beer.
 But when the full supply chain is included, such as the cultivation of barley and hops, the water footprint can rise to 45 to 155 liters per glass, depending on the region.
 The CO₂ emissions are significant as well: globally, a single beer produces roughly 0.8 to 1.3 kilos of CO₂, with packaging alone accounting for up to forty percent of that total.

 Scale Matters